Mattral/ML-AI-Algorithms-from-scratch/README.md

 Welcome to my comprehensive repository dedicated to unraveling the mysteries of Artificial Intelligence (AI), Machine Learning (ML), Deep Learning (DL), and Reinforcement Learning (RL). 🚀

+## Purpose & Positioning

+This repository is a **learning-first, from-scratch implementation collection** of core AI, Machine Learning, Deep Learning, Reinforcement Learning, and Bayesian algorithms.

+It is designed for readers who:
+- Already know *what* these algorithms are
+- Want to understand **how they work internally**
+- Prefer readable, step-by-step implementations over optimized or production-grade code

+This is **not** a production library or benchmarking suite.
+Instead, the focus is on **algorithmic intuition, mathematical flow, and code transparency**.

+## Who This Repository Is NOT For

+This repository may not be ideal if you are looking for:
+- Highly optimized or GPU-accelerated implementations
+- Drop-in replacements for scikit-learn, PyTorch, or TensorFlow
+- State-of-the-art performance benchmarks
+- Large-scale dataset pipelines

+The goal here is **understanding**, not performance.

+---

+### How to Navigate This Repository

+If you're new to the repository, a recommended learning path is:

+1. **Supervised Learning**
+   - Linear & Logistic Regression
+   - k-Nearest Neighbors
+   - Decision Trees
+2. **Unsupervised Learning**
+   - K-Means
+   - PCA
+   - Gaussian Mixture Models
+3. **Neural Networks**
+   - Single-Layer Perceptron
+   - Multi-Layer Perceptron
+   - CNNs and RNNs
+4. **Reinforcement Learning**
+   - Q-Learning
+   - Deep Q-Networks
+   - Policy-based methods
+5. **Bayesian Learning**
+   - Bayesian Inference
+   - Bayesian Neural Networks

+Each folder is self-contained and can be explored independently.

 # Repo Structure

 ```